Anyone who can drive can teach you, so why take professional driving lessons?

 If you are intending on taking lessons from someone other than an instructor (without paying them) ensure:

 - They are over 21 years of age.

 - They are qualified to drive the type of vehicle you want to learn in.
-For example, they must have a manual car licence if they’re supervising you in a manual car.
+For example, they must have a manual car license if they’re supervising you in a manual car.

-- They have had their full driving licence for 3 years minimum.
+- They have had their full driving license for 3 years minimum.

-Streetwise Driving School has been helping new drivers pass their test in manual and automatic cars for over 25 years by being patient and passing on their expert knowledge.
-We prepare our pupils to the highest standard, giving them the best possible chance of passing their test first time.
+Streetwise Driving School has been helping new drivers pass their tests in manual and automatic cars for over 25 years by being patient and passing on their expert knowledge.
+We prepare our pupils to the highest standard, giving them the best possible chance of passing their test the first time.

 We provide our learners with the right conditions to receive sound training in all the categories that DSA’s driving test expects.

 To ensure our learners are fully confident in all aspects of driving, we teach them:

 - How to drive in a multi-story car park, drive into a parking bay and then reverse.